 For at least one passage, I will group students together.
 I make them debate the correct answer and then come up with an explanation for why they chose that answer.
 Then, I will “randomly” call on groups to answer and question and explain their reasoning.
 It isn’t very random, though.
 I am not in the business of putting students on the spot to humiliate them, so I will make sure I know a group got a question right and has a strong explanation before I call on them.

-Test prep isn’t fun and can often be stressful.
+Middle school reading test prep isn’t fun and can often be stressful.
 I remember how panicked I felt my first year teaching Language Arts.
 I felt like I had to cram so much information into such a short time span.
 It has gotten easier for me since then.
 One thing that I’ve found particularly helpful is exposing students to multiple choice questions that are similar to what they see at the end of the year on a regular basis.
 My Daily Reading Comprehension Passages & Questions Bundle provides engaging resources that help students practice important skills.